Reliving Radio Presents

 Public or private the memories live on.
-We're booking for Fall of 2018.
+We're booking for spring of 2019.

-The 2018 Fall Season features a hand-picked portion of Radio's yesteryear.
+The 2019 Season features hand-picked portions of Radio's yesteryear.
 Stories of actors, broadcasters, and the shows.
 From Comedy greats there will be miles of smiles from radio's golden age

 Reliving Radio is available Monday through Saturday to entertain at your community.
 Plan now to have Reliving Radio bring great memories to you and your residents with shows like Gunsmoke, Little Orphan Annie, Roy Rogers, Fibber McGee and Molly, The Happiness Boys and I Love A Mystery.
 Relive the 1930s with shows like the Adventures of Superman, Speed Gibson and Captain Midnight.
 Special shows are available to honor veterans and those who served our country.

 For 10 years Reliving Radio has toured retirement communities, civic events, and church gatherings as a one-man show.

 Reliving Radio Host Dick Karman has studied the history of radio for more than 50 years.
 He chooses broadcasts, comments and memories that are just right for your facility and your audience.

 Many folks use the music and memories of the Way Radio Was for their luncheons, weddings, banquets, Senior Proms and sock hops.

 They come alive with the music from the first 70 years of Radio!